cbaggers/cepl/README.md

 ### Requirements

-All of the following will be download automatically by quicklisp
+All of the following will be downloaded automatically by quicklisp

 * cffi
 * cl-autowrap